 CCLA is a national, non-profit organization that fights for the rights and freedoms of people in Canada through law reform advocacy on systemic issues.
 We strive to use our resources to make an impact for the greatest number of people, and those facing the most difficult violations of their fundamental rights and freedoms.

-We encourage you to browse past questions and answers, and use the form on this page to submit your own question.
+We also encourage you to browse previous questions and answers below, and use the form on this page to submit your own question.

 Submitting your questions

 Frequently Asked (Civil Liberties) Questions is a public education and information resource.
 It’s here to help the public better understand timely civil liberties issues and find high-quality answers to general questions related to rights and freedoms in Canada.

 Frequently Asked (Civil Liberties) Questions is not a substitute for legal advice.
 If you have a question you feel is urgent or that requires the attention of a professional, you should consider contacting a lawyer or an organization that provides legal support in your community.

 We always appreciate hearing from members of the public.
 However, CCLA is not able to respond individually to each of the many emails, questions, and phone calls we receive.
 In some instances, we are able to provide individuals with general legal information and/or referrals to appropriate agencies or organizations.
 If we have specific information or questions for you, or otherwise wish to reach you, we will attempt to do so within 15 business days.

 We do read, review and take note of all enquiries as part of our ongoing efforts to monitor the state of civil liberties in Canada, and greatly benefit when individuals and groups bring personal or public issues to our attention.
 Being informed helps us identify systemic issues, and promote rights and freedoms for all people in Canada.